 What is asthma?

-What are the symptoms of asthma?
+What are the symptoms of asthma in children?

-Your child might have asthma if they suddenly have trouble breathing, and cough or make a wheezy sound when they breathe.
-They are likely to talk about how they feel or appear distressed.
-A severe asthma attack is very upsetting because your child will feel that they are unable to get enough air.
+Your child might have asthma if they have trouble breathing, cough or make a wheezy sound when they breathe.
+They may appear distressed, or tell your that they are having trouble breathing.